Back to Top

 Teaming together with caring grown-ups and kids, we nurture a commitment to kindness, establish volunteerism, and build bridges across our community.
 Here’s a snapshot of the collective impact of our work in 2023, with a reach far beyond our measure in the future.

-Child Participants Over the Years:
+Child Volunteer Experiences Over the Years:

 2016: 285